 While there are many important bills that the legislature is considering, we can only focus on a limited number of bills during Lobby Day.
 Many other bills you may be interested in will have or have had their own rally/lobby day/day of action.
 If your legislators are on a key committee, we may ask you to speak about another bill or emphasize one of these in particular.
 Don’t worry about memorizing anything!
 All the notes you may need for the day will be in your packet.

-Yikes – I registered but now can’t attend – What should I do?
+I registered but now can’t attend.
+What should I do?

-If you can’t join us at the State House, please be sure to let us know so that we can cancel your appointments—it won’t help budding relationships with elected officials to be a “no show.”
+Please let us know so that we can cancel your appointments with the legislative offices.
 If you know ahead of time that you can’t attend, email advocacy@mspca.org.
-If it’s last minute, call or text (617) 541-5008.

 Questions?